TYPO3-Headless/headless/README.md

 Used for proecessing flexforms.
 ### RootSitesProcessor
 Render your all headless sites configuration for your frontend application.
+### CatregoriesProcessor
+This processor returns an array of categories (`id` and `title`) by either a relation record or a comma separated list of category uids

 ## Development
 Development for this extension is happening as part of the TYPO3 PWA initiative, see https://typo3.org/community/teams/typo3-development/initiatives/pwa/